How to tell when it’s time for new shoes

 Many people think shoes are just another piece of clothing.
 But they do so much more than protect your feet from the ground.
 Your shoes help your feet and body function during many different activities in many different environments.
 If you’ve been wondering if it’s time for new shoes, these clues will help you determine that for sure.

 Any areas with large indents or impressions can show wear and pressure points – just like the bottoms of your shoes.
 You may also see impressions of your toes; make sure there is room between them and the end of the liner, or else you may be wearing shoes that are too small!

-Shoes that rely on cushioning to protect from impact (such as running, walking, or hiking shoes) will often have a shorter shelf life.
-A good pair of shoes should last between 500 to 800 kilometres of use.
+Shoes that rely on cushioning to protect from impact (such as running, walking, or hiking styles) will often have a shorter shelf life.
+A good pair should last between 500 to 800 kilometres of use.
 If you don’t track your daily mileage, this roughly equates to 6 months – 1 year of regular use.
 However, for people who work on their feet every day, they may not last more than 3 – 4 months!

 Pay attention to how your shoes feel over time, and rotate through more than one pair at a time.
 This way, your shoe cushioning has more time to recover in between uses.

 For stylish shoes that aren’t worn for extensive walking, the fit is a more important benchmark.
-Our feet change over time; the shoes that fit 5 years ago may not feel so great today!
+Our feet change over time; the footwear that fit 5 years ago may not feel so great today!
 Make sure any structure or support in the shoe doesn’t break down or become too flexible with regular use.

 If your shoes are causing you pain or discomfort, book a One2One appointment with a Fitting Expert today!

 Our new One2One program will provide you with the highest level of safety and personalized service to determine what types of shoes are right for your feet and activities.